 To test hypothesis 4, the total QMP ratios between replication and original research was compared using a beta-regression where total QMP ratio was predicted by whether the QMP ratio came from an original article, or a replication protocol.

 For hypothesis 5, a logistic regression model was used to test the association between the QMP ratio in replication protocols and replication success.
 In this appendix we run the model based on the QMP ratios obtained using the initial protocol.

-The relation between QMP ratios in the replication protocols and corresponding original articles were investigated using a beta regression model.

-Appendix B already contained the results of the multilevel sensitivity models for hypothesis 5 & 6 based on the QMP ratios obtained using the revised coding protocol.
+NOALINEABREAKThe relation between QMP ratios in the replication protocols and corresponding original articles were investigated using a beta regression model.
+NOALINEABREAKAppendix B already contained the results of the multilevel sensitivity models for hypothesis 5 & 6 based on the QMP ratios obtained using the revised coding protocol.
 In this appendix we show the result for the same models based on the QMP ratios obtained using the initial protocol.

-Results + Comparison Interpretation.
+Results & Comparison Interpretation.

 The figure below displays the distribution of observed QMP ratios across original articles and replication protocols based on the initial coding protocol.